Starpeace – Released February 18, 1985

 – Yoko – Mojo, November 2018

 ‘Cape Clear’ is a serious and sad dance track.
-It was reworked on Warzone as ‘Teddy Bear’ – a somber spinoff using the lyrics of ‘Cape Clear’ which Yoko titled after a beautiful island in Ireland’s County Clare.
+It was reworked on Warzone as ‘Teddy Bear’ – a somber spinoff using the lyrics of ‘Cape Clear’ which Yoko titled after a beautiful body of water in Ireland’s County Clare where she and John once owned an island.
 The song was also issued on 12-inch vinyl in 1985.

 Re: being separated from Kyoko:

 “I was never a possessive mother.
 I just want to be given a chance to help Kyoko’s situation.
 I think she needs to know that she’s wanted by both parents.
 Through the pain of this experience, I have started to go back to what I believed in before I had my own child, which is that all children belong to all of us.
 The exclusive ownership of children is connected with nationalism and capitalism and bad things like that.
 A child is brought up with family pride and taught to believe it’s different and better, when really it’s not.
 I used to think it would be nice if all people interested in bringing up children would register, and when a child is born it would be given three sets of parents of all different kinds—maybe a politician, a farmer, and a fisherman—and it could always change them.
 I’m thinking that way now again.”

 …And please remember, in the story of Solomon it was the real mother who gave up her child rather than let it be cut in half.”

 See the ‘Teddy Bear’ video here: https://www.dummymag.com/news/premiere-watch-the-stark-video-for-yoko-onos-teddy-bear